mainmatter/mainmatter.com/_posts/2019-03-07-march-monthly-update.md

 twitter: mrmrcoleman
 topic: simplabs
 bio: "Communications and Community Outreach Specialist"
+description: "Mark Coleman shares simplabs' monthly update for March 2019, covering EmberConf 2019, the release of \"Ember.js: The Documentary\" and various upcoming events."
 ---

 Welcome to our new monthly update.
 Each month we'll cover the events and activities that have been happening at simplabs.
 Enjoy.